Enshrouded updates will expand the building tools, tweak resource respawning and fix progress loss

 Last but not least, there's some stuff about how often mobs and resources respawn, which I find intriguing inasmuch as I like thinking about what gameworlds do out of sight, and to what extent they "remember" your escapades.
 Enshrouded's world is split into chunks that load when you're within 256 or 400 metres of them.
 Every two hours, mobs, resources and bosses in each chunk respawn, but the timer resets if you revisit the spot, forcing you to put stretches of the geography on cooldown.
 "We are aware that this is feeling too long for a lot of players and are looking into possible solutions," the developers note.
 "For the time being, you can either reload the map/restart the server, or stay far away for two hours."

-I wonder if there's you can get the terrain to glitch by hanging around insistently nearby?
+I wonder if you can get the terrain to glitch by hanging around insistently nearby?
 Is there something Far Landsy to uncover here, perhaps?
 I love that kind of weirdness.
 Still, what I'm hungriest for at present is a decent planing tool and some kind of spirit level (this being a fantasy game, the "spirit" concerned is probably an actual phantom with a century-long backstory).
 If you're playing Enshrouded and have any home improvement tips, I'd welcome them - there's probably an unlock I've missed.
 Seriously, pls help.
 I can't leave the shack in good conscience till I've fixed the dang floor.

 PS.
 I checked Ollie's Enshrouded building guide after writing this, and it turns out you can flatten ground with a Rake.
 Panic over, I guess.
 Instead of telling me how I can fix my floor, you can suggest an appropriate penance for having doubted our guides editor.
 Perhaps I'll build a monument to him in the game.